Azure-Samples/active-directory-dotnet-native-uwp-wam/README.md

 ![Build badge](https://identitydivision.visualstudio.com/_apis/public/build/definitions/a7934fdd-dcde-4492-a406-7fad6ac00e17/515/badge)

 This sample demonstrates a Universal Windows Platform (UWP) app calling the directory Graph API to look up a user.
-The UWP app uses the Windows 10 [WebAccountManager API](https://docs.microsoft.com/en-us/uwp/api/Windows.Security.Authentication.Web.Provider.WebAccountManager) to obtain an access token for the Graph as the currently signed in user, or any valid Azure AD account entered by the user.
+The UWP app uses the Windows 10 [Web Account Manager](https://docs.microsoft.com/en-us/windows/uwp/security/web-account-manager) to obtain an access token for the Graph as the currently signed in user, or any valid Azure AD account entered by the user.

 For more information about how the protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](http://go.microsoft.com/fwlink/?LinkId=394414).